burzamiszcz/flask-Representativeness-service/README.md

 - The /train endpoint starts the training process in a separate thread to keep the service responsive.
 - The training process divides the data into L subsets and performs parallel processing on each subset using a thread pool.
 - The K parameter controls the number of neighbors used in the Nearest Neighbors algorithm.
-- Once training is complete, the trained model can be used for predicting relevance scores using the /predict endpoint.
+- Once training is complete, the trained model can be used for predicting representativeness scores using the /predict endpoint.
 - If there was an error during training, the /training_status endpoint will return the error details along with the timestamp.
 - The service utilizes a queue (exception_queue) to store and retrieve any exceptions that occur during training.